Teatro di San Carlo: February 1816 to January 1817: Destruction by fire and rebuilding

 a proscenium, 33.5m wide and 30m high.
 The stage was 34.5m deep.
 Niccolini embellished in the inner of the bas-relief depicting "Time and the Hour".

 The central frescoed ceiling painting of Apollo presenting to Minerva the greatest poets of the world was painted by Antonio, Giuseppe e Giovanni Cammarano.

 On 12 January 1817, the rebuilt theatre was inaugurated with Johann Simon Mayr's Il sogno di Partenope.
-Stendhal attended the second night of the inauguration and wrote: "There is nothing in all Europe, I won’t say comparable to this theatre, but which gives the slightest idea of what it is like..., it dazzles the eyes, it enraptures the soul...".
+Stendhal attended the second night of the inauguration and wrote: "There is nothing in all Europe, I won't say comparable to this theatre, but which gives the slightest idea of what it is like..., it dazzles the eyes, it enraptures the soul...".

-In 1844 the opera house was re-decorated under Niccolini, his son Fausto, and Francesco Maria dei Giudice.
+In 1844, the opera house was re-decorated under Niccolini, his son Fausto, and Francesco Maria dei Giudice.
 The main result was the change in appearance of the interior to the now-traditional red and gold.

 Late 19th century, post World War II, and 21st century renovations

-Apart from the creation of the orchestra pit, suggested by Verdi in 1872, the installation of electricity in 1890, the subsequent abolition of the central chandelier, and the construction of the new foyer and a new wing for dressing rooms, the theatre underwent no substantial changes until repair of the bombing damage in 1943.
+Apart from the creation of the orchestra pit, suggested by Verdi in 1872, the installation of electricity in 1890, the subsequent abolition of the central chandelier, and the construction of the new foyer and a new wing for dressing rooms, the theatre underwent no substantial changes until the repair of the bombing damage in 1943.